-Think about how you can scale this really quickly across all of your formulas.
+Think about how you can scale this really quickly across all your formulas.
 In my case, I’ve cut down my DAX formula writing time by a significant amount.
 I already have a good understanding of all of these patterns, so all I do now is copy a pattern, change a few parameters, and then work out my analysis.

 Harnessing The Value Of Community

 We’re also harnessing the value of our community.
-Quick measures is stuck with the Power BI team, and they haven’t done much to it in the recent months.
+Quick measures is stuck with the Power BI team, and they haven’t done much to it in recent months.